LupusOS/documentation-hub/docs/Developer/installer/index.rst

 - **Validate Swap**:
    After creating swap space, verify its functionality with `swapon -s` and monitor system performance.
 - **Use PISI Commands**:
-   Rely on `pisi` commands for package management to ensure compatibility with LupusasOS’s package system.
+   Rely on `pisi` commands for package management to ensure compatibility with LupusOS’s package system.
 - **Document Changes**:
    Include detailed notes in pull requests or package history for system configuration changes.
 - **Discuss New Features**: